 - Pre-departure vaccinations

 If your proposal involves a country with a Department of State Warning or Alert, you must explain how you plan to incorporate necessary safety and security precautions.
 You can find a current list of warnings and alerts from the Department of State.
 Depending on the specific nature of the warning, you may also need to submit information according to Colgate's Travel Warning Policy.
-You can find more details on that policy here.
 All proposals that concern travel outside of the country are subject to review by Colgate's risk managers.

 Keep in mind that a country may not have an official travel warning, yet "significant risks" may be described within Country-Specific Information Sheets and Travel Alerts.
 You must be prepared to address these concerns on your itinerary, in your timeline, and in greater detail in this section of your proposal.

 Describe what you will do with the information you obtain from your project.
 Will you:

 - Post on the AMS blog? (required)